richeney/aks-secure-vwan-snat/README.md

 * The ./sites and ./aks configs are deployed initially and may be created in parallel
 * The ./vwan config links to the AKS vnet
-* The ./connections/alpha, ./connections/beta, ./connections/gamma
+* The ./connections/alpha, ./connections/beta, ./connections/gamma, which access the state of both the sites and the virtual WAN

 The sensible order is: